-- Stop at cave temple of Dambulla after about 30-minute drive from Sigiriya.
+- Stop at the cave temple of Dambulla after about a 30-minute drive from Sigiriya.
 The temple resides off the main road in the woods.
-It is surrounded by rice paddies, jungle, the plot of vegetable and many other historical monuments.
+It is surrounded by rice paddies, jungle, the plot of vegetables and many other historical monuments.

 - Transfer to Colombo and end of Sigiriya rock tour – Approximately 4-5 hour drive

-The cost of Sigiriya day tour from Colombo
+What is the cost of the Sigiriya tour packages from Colombo?

-Visiting Dambulla cave temple on Sigiriya day tour from Colombo
+Visiting Dambulla cave temple on Sigiriya tour packages from Colombo

-Visiting Dambulla golden cave temple is one of the most important activities on the Sigiriya one day tour from Colombo.
-Dambulla cave temple resides very close to Sigiriya rock and it is merely an 18 km from Sigiriya rock to Dambulla cave temple.
-The temple is to be found on the main highway from Colombo to Sigiriya, means that you do spend only a few minutes for travelling.
+Visiting Dambulla golden cave temple is one of the most important activities on the Sigiriya one-day tour from Colombo.
+Dambulla cave temple resides very close to Sigiriya rock and it is merely 18 km from Sigiriya rock to Dambulla cave temple.
+The temple is to be found on the main highway from Colombo to Sigiriya, which means that you spend only a few minutes travelling.

-Visiting Dambulla cave temple is a mandatory part of every trip to Sigiriya rock fortress.
-Dambulla is another tourist hotspot on the island and visited by almost every visitor of Sigiriya.
+Visiting the Dambulla cave temple is a mandatory part of every trip to the Sigiriya rock fortress.
+Dambulla is another tourist hotspot on the island and is visited by almost every visitor of Sigiriya.
 In terms of historical value, Dambulla is not second to any tourist attraction in Sri Lanka.
-The temple dates back to 1st century BC, which is one of the oldest cate temples in the World.
+The temple dates back to the 1st century BC and is one of the oldest cate temples in the World.
 Dambulla cave temple is also a UNESCO world heritage site.

-Dambulla rock cave temple is to be found near the Dambulla town, the gigantic rock rises up to 160m above the surrounding land.
-Dambulla Rock is more the 1.5km around its base and summit is at 550km.
-It is believed the spacious granite caves, where the temple is to be found was inhabited by monks in the past.
+Dambulla rock cave temple is to be found near Dambulla town, the gigantic rock rises up to 160m above the surrounding land.
+Dambulla Rock is more the 1.5km around its base and the summit is at 550km.
+It is believed the spacious granite caves, where the temple is to be found were inhabited by monks in the past.

-More than 100 Buddha statues in different sizes are spreading in 5 caves.
+More than 100 Buddha statues of different sizes are spread over 5 caves.
 2nd cave is the biggest of five granite caves, which houses 150 statues.
-Several reclining Buddha statues are to be found in the temples and the largest reclining Buddha statue is in the 1st cave, which is 15 meters long, it is rock-cut Buddha statue.
-The figures in the temple originated in the different eras and they are made of wood and clay while few statues are hewn of granite.
+Several reclining Buddha statues are to be found in the temples and the largest reclining Buddha statue is in the 1st cave, which is 15 meters long, it is a rock-cut Buddha statue.
+The figures in the temple originated in different eras and they are made of wood and clay while few statues are hewn of granite.

 History of Dambulla cave temple

-The caves believed to be providing shelter to one of the Kings in the 1st century BC, during the south Indian invasion.
+The caves are believed to be providing shelter to one of the Kings in the 1st century BC, during the south Indian invasion.
 King Walagambahu had lived in the cave for more than a decade until he regained his throng.
-Later the king had expelled the invaders and became the king.
-Upon his succession, to the kingship, the King had converted the caves into a magnificent Buddhist temple and donated to the monks with the surrounding farmlands.
-These farmlands supposed to provide financial support to maintain the temple.
-Even today the temple is under the supervision of monks and large areas around the temple is belong to the temple.
+Later the king expelled the invaders and became the king.
+Upon his succession, to the kingship, the King converted the caves into a magnificent Buddhist temple and donated them to the monks in the surrounding farmlands.
+These farmlands were supposed to provide financial support to maintain the temple.
+Even today the temple is under the supervision of monks and large areas around the temple belong to the temple.
 The site has been repaired and repainted several times in the 11th, 12th and 18th centuries.

-Usually, a Sigiriya rock tour includes a visit to Pidurangaa temple, which had been a part of Sigiriya rock fortress.
-The temple is only a few hundred meters away from the rick and believed to be used by queens.
+Usually, a Sigiriya rock tour includes a visit to the Pidurangala temple, which had been a part of the Sigiriya rock fortress.
+The temple is only a few hundred meters away from the rick and is believed to be used by queens.

 History of Pidurangala rock cave temple

-King Kashyapa who built Sigiriya also built Pidurangala rock cave temple.
-This monastery housed over 500 Buddhist monks and was completed with the five ritual sections: the chapter house, image house, a Bo-tree, a shrine and monks dwellings.
+King Kashyapa who built Sigiriya also built the Pidurangala rock cave temple.
+This monastery housed over 500 Buddhist monks and was completed with five ritual sections: the chapter house, an image house, a Bo-tree, a shrine and monks’ dwellings.
 In Pidurangala rock are meditation caves, paintings, and a statue of a reclining Buddha.

-Pidurangala rock temple is one of the well known historical places on the island.
-A part of the Pidurangala rock temple is located at the base of the mountain and rest of the temple is built to close to the pinnacles.
+Pidurangala rock temple is one of the well-known historical places on the island.
+A part of the Pidurangala rock temple is located at the base of the mountain and the rest of the temple is built too close to the pinnacles.
 Built on this Pidurangala rock are a Buddhist monastery and a cave temple.

-Image house of Piduranghala rock cave temple is built in a huge granite cave located at the ground level houses several Buddha statues in meditation, standing and reclining postures.
-The image house of Pidurangala rock cave temple is also dating back to the 5th century AD (as old as Sigiriya rock fortress).
-There is a number of paintings and statues at Pidurangala rock cave temple image house depicting various incidents of Buddha’s life.
+The image house of the Pidurangala rock cave temple is built in a huge granite cave located at the ground level and houses several Buddha statues in meditation, standing and reclining postures.
+The image house of the Pidurangala rock cave temple is also dating back to the 5th century AD (as old as the Sigiriya rock fortress).
+There is a number of paintings and statues at the Pidurangala rock cave temple image house depicting various incidents of Buddha’s life.

 Also at the summit, Pidurangala rock is the remnant of the shrine and the site at which young monks were taught.
-Remarkably, the Pidurangala rock has drip ledge to prevent rain from falling into the meditation caves.
-The rock edges are carved on to the outer surface of the opening and it is one of the oldest engineering works in the world.
-A Brahmi inscription on one of these drop edges the original temple back to the period of third century B.C.
+Remarkably, the Pidurangala rock has a drip ledge to prevent rain from falling into the meditation caves.
+The rock edges are carved onto the outer surface of the opening and it is one of the oldest engineering works in the world.
+A Brahmi inscription on one of these drops edges the original temple back to the period of the third century B.C.

-How do I go to Pidurangala rock cave temple?
+How do I go to the Pidurangala rock cave temple?

-At the Pidurangala rock, there is a 14 meter long Buddha statue believed to be dating back to the 5th century AD.
-The Buddha statue is made of bricks shows fine craftsmanship of the historical artisans.
-Unfortunately, the part of the statue is destroyed by the relic hunters in the past.
+At the Pidurangala rock, there is a 14-meter-long Buddha statue believed to be dating back to the 5th century AD.
+The Buddha statue is made of bricks showing the fine craftsmanship of the historical artisans.
+Unfortunately, part of the statue is destroyed by relic hunters in the past.
 There is a big hole dug into the statue in the belly area of the reclining Buddha statue.
 The footpath between the dry zone forest vegetation leads to the summit.
-There are several caves on the rocky hill of Pidurangala and they had been using by the residential monks in the early days.
+There are several caves on the rocky hill of Pidurangala and they had been used by the residential monks in the early days.

-What do I see in Pidurangal rock cave temple?
+What do I see in the Pidurangala rock cave temple?

-Archaeologists are in different views as far as the beginning of the temple is a concern, as the archaeologist’s claim that the temple was built from 5th to 10th century.
+Archaeologists are in different views as far as the beginning of the temple is concerned, as the archaeologists claim that the temple was built from the 5th to the 10th century.
 The two side walls of the shrine belong to a later period than the walls of the other chambers.
 On the outer face of these two walls are to be seen pilasters moulded in brick and plastered and recessed arches.
 Beyond the shrine, there are the remains of another chamber and two rock-cut ponds lie further ahead.

-Reasons to book Sigiriya day trip from Colombo with Seerendipity
+Reasons to book Sigiriya tour packages with Seerendipity